nod-ai/ossci-fleet/README.md

 ## Step 2: Run Jobs on the Cluster

 Now, you are ready to run jobs on the cluster.
+We've provided two sample templates for running batch jobs for your convenience.
+We've also provided a helper script `./run-k8s-job.sh` for easily running these job templates.

+If you have your own helper template you want to contribute, contributions are welcome!

-### Option 1: Quick Test
+### Option 1: Base ROCm Job

-If you want to just run a quick test, please use the `rocm-test.yaml` in this repo.
+If you want to just run a quick test, please use the `rocm-job-template.yaml` in this repo.
-All this job is configured to do is a quick test to see if GPUs are available.
+All this job is configured to do is a run a hello-world to see if GPUs are available.
-Please change the job name [here](https://github.com/saienduri/ossci-cluster/blob/main/rocm-test.yaml#L4) to include your username.
+Please change the job name to include your username.
 This is a shared namespace, so it helps avoid job contention/conflict with other jobs with the same name and helps us track better as well.
-You can use this as a template and add whatever else you'd like to test [here](https://github.com/saienduri/ossci-cluster/blob/main/rocm-test.yaml#L17).

 To run the job:
 ```
-./run-k8s-job.sh rocm-test.yaml
+./run-k8s-job.sh rocm-job-template.yaml
 ```

 This script will dispatch the job, display logs when finished, and delete the job as part of cleanup.

-### Option 2: SDXL Inference
+### Option 2: SDXL Inference Pipeline

+If you want to run a more advanced test, please use the `shark-job-template.yaml`.
 This job takes a bit more time (~10 minutes for the whole e2e compilation and inference flow), but is probably more in line with what you will be using the cluster for.
-Again, please change the job name [here](https://github.com/saienduri/ossci-cluster/blob/main/rocm-test.yaml#L4) to include your username.
+Again, please change the job name to include your username.
 This is a shared namespace, so it helps avoid any job contention/conflict with other jobs with the same name and helps us track better as well.
-Please take a look [here](https://github.com/saienduri/ossci-cluster/blob/main/shark-test.yaml#L25) if you are interested in how you would setup environments and run different workloads.

 To run the job:
 ```
-./run-k8s-job.sh shark-test.yaml
+./run-k8s-job.sh shark-job-template.yaml
 ```

 This script will dispatch the job, display logs when finished, and delete the job as part of cleanup.